 The Course that Prepares Students for Writing Center Work: ENG 397 or ENG 600

 The course on writing center theory and practice is usually taught in a combined undergrad/grad section in the fall in late afternoon or evening.
 Students may access MyWCU from the WCU home page to obtain current information on course offerings.
-Please contact Dr. Karen Fitts if you are interested in seeing a sample course syllabus.
+Please contact Dr. Margaret Ervin if you are interested in seeing a sample course syllabus.

 Graduate Assistantship Application Process

 Graduate students interested in becoming a tutor in the writing center should apply for a graduate assistantship in the spring semester.
 Assistantships are generally offered for the following year.
 Preference is given to students entering the university for their first year of study.
 Writing center graduate assistantships are funded through the generosity of the Provost and the College of Arts and Sciences Dean.
 Graduate students accepted for a tutoring position are required to enroll in ENG 600, Tutoring Composition, as part of their preparation for writing center work.

-Applicants should submit the following to Dr. Fitts, Writing Center Director (firstname.lastname@example.org), in ONE .doc, .docx, .rtf, or .pdf file (append documents to the file using page or section breaks):
+Applicants should submit the following to Dr. Ervin, Writing Center Director, in ONE PDF file (append documents to the file using page or section breaks):

 Other Opportunities to Assist Writers